 - Try to avoid combining too many different ideas in a sentence and paragraph.

 - Be as brief as you can.
 The clearest sentence order is subject, verb, object.
 For example: “I use olive oil” is better than “olive oil is what I use” or “olive oil is used by me”.

-- Avoid abbreviations unless they are very familiar, like e.g.
+- Avoid abbreviations unless they are very familiar, such as eg.

 - Avoid jargon.